Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-So what are average monthly car insurance rates in Colorado for these coverage types?
+So, what are Colorado’s average monthly car insurance rates for these coverage types?
 Take a look.

 • Average monthly liability rate: $43.34